Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 12 NFL picks on Sunday, November 23
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Panthers vs. 49ers picks on Monday, November 24

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-A dozen games comprise the Week 12 NFL Sunday schedule, including Chiefs vs. Colts, Cowboys vs. Eagles and Steelers vs. Bears.
-The best DFS apps offer NFL player props on top players from the respective teams such as Patrick Mahomes, Jonathan Taylor, Dak Prescott, Saquon Barkley, DK Metcalf and Caleb Williams.
-You could utilize the latest Betr Picks promo code CBSSPORTS to wager on these players, or others, by simply predicting if they'll have 'More' or 'Less' of a pre-set statistical bar.
+Two NFC playoff hopefuls will conclude NFL Week 12 on 'Monday Night Football' as the 49ers host the Panthers.
+With names like Christian McCaffrey, George Kittle and Rico Dowdle, there will be lots of interest at the best DFS apps to make wagers on NFL player props.
+Outside of action on the gridiron, there double-digit ranked college basketball teams in action and another 10 NBA contests.
+The Betr Picks promo code CBSSPORTS gives you the choice of which sport you want to wager on, or you could wager on multiple in a parlay.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.